Michael J. Connor (He/Him/His)

 Heidi K. Sherwood (She/Her)

-Heidi Sherwood is the Operations Associate for the Foundation.
+Heidi Sherwood is the Operations Manager for the Foundation.
 She has been with the organization since 2014.
 Heidi holds an AA from Tompkins Cortland Community College along with a BA in Early Childhood Education from Goddard College in Plainfield, Vermont.
-Prior to joining the Park Foundation, she operated and owned a local RV park and campground for many years.
-She also enjoyed spending her winter months working in various preschool classrooms substitute teaching, and attending campground owner seminars, meetings and shows.
+Prior to joining the Park Foundation, she owned and operated local RV park and campground for 18 years.
+She also enjoyed spending her winter months working in various preschool classrooms substitute teaching, and attending campground owner seminars, meetings, and shows.
 She has served on the Board for the Trumansburg Chamber of Commerce, the parent advisory Board for Tompkins Community Action’s Head Start program, and the Trumansburg Head Start Parent Board.
-She also served on the Advisory Board for Leadership Tompkins, and is an alumni of Leadership Tompkins.
+She also served on the Advisory Board for Leadership Tompkins and is an alumnus of Leadership Tompkins.
 She has volunteered with the local Habitat for Humanity in community builds and with Hospicare’s Women Swimmin events.

 Alicia P. Wittink